-There is something about finding the perfect branch, whittled down to fit a marshmallow or two, slowly twirling above the flames to get a crispy golden brown, then carefully squishing the toasted goodness between graham crackers and chocolate.
+There is something about finding the perfect branch, whittled down to fit a marshmallow or two, slowly twirling them above the flames to get a crispy golden brown, then carefully squishing the toasted goodness between graham crackers and chocolate.

 Making S'mores at home